FOCUS-VinFast's new sales approach has US car dealers cautious but interested

 "Opening our own stores is great but it takes a lot of time," CEO Le Thi Thu Thuy told Reuters on Tuesday.
 "Joining forces with other partners to go faster has always been our nature."

-Officials at VinFast, which has opened 122 showrooms globally as of June with most in the U.S. West, did not immediately respond to requests for further comment on dealer strategy.
+Officials at VinFast, which has opened 122 showrooms globally as of June with most in the U.S. West, said aside from direct-to-customer sales, the carmaker would partner with dealers to open new points of sale in North America and other global markets.

+"We are currently defining the terms of this new model and discussing with potential partners.
+More details will be announced in due course," Thuy said in a statement.

 U.S. dealers said there are too many unanswered questions, including how VinFast will distribute parts needed to make repairs.